Can a Pergola Withstand Florida Hurricanes? (Honest Answer)

 Can I get homeowner's insurance coverage for a permitted pergola?

 A properly permitted pergola is typically eligible for coverage under your homeowner's insurance as a permanent structure.
 Coverage specifics vary by policy — consult your insurance provider for details about your specific coverage.
+Keep your permit records on hand — insurers often ask for them when adding a new structure.

 Build Once.
 Build Right.
 Build Permitted.